 The truth: There’s no scientific evidence showing that commonly used medications cause Alzheimer’s.
 That said, some medications can cause temporary memory issues or confusion, especially in older adults.
 It’s always wise to review medications with a healthcare provider.

-But Alzheimer’s itself is driven by complex brain changes—not caused by taking sleep aids or cholesterol meds.
+Alzheimer’s itself is driven by complex brain changes involving the buildup of amyloid plaques and tau tangles—not caused by taking sleep aids or cholesterol medications.

 Myth 6: You can’t diagnose Alzheimer’s until after death.